-Whether you are heading into a vocational ministry role as a children’s pastor or youth minister, or you are a layperson desiring advanced training in the context of parachurch ministry, Christian schools, or camping, Northwest Nazarene University’s fully online graduate programs in Christian Education can equip you for the ministry to which God is calling you.
+Whether you are heading into a vocational ministry role as a youth or children's pastor, or you are a layperson desiring advanced training in the context of parachurch ministry, Christian schools or camping, NNU's fully online graduate programs in Christian Education can equip you for the ministry to which God is calling you.
 Earn an M.Div. within 50 months or an M.A. in less than two years without any residential requirements.

 If you are an adult learner who wants to leverage the power of the Internet to accomplish your goal of a graduate degree, then NNU's fully online Master of Divinity or Master of Arts programs in Christian Education may be for you.
 Study in the context of a community of adult learners from some of the most respected faculty members in online education today.
 Complete your degree without having to relocate, or even travel for costly, occasional on-campus residential modules.
 Earn your degree from a leading institution in online theological education with associate membership in The Association of Theological Schools and over 80 years of continuous regional accreditation.

 Financial aid is available for those who qualify, or students may take advantage of a zero interest monthly payment plan.
 Avoid expensive travel costs associated with modular programs at other seminaries, not to mention costly time away from home and your workplace.
 Tuition discounts are also available to assigned Nazarene clergy.

 ONLINE PROGRAM ORIENTATION COURSE

 All Master of Divinity students enroll in our zero-credit online program orientation.

 PRTH6000.
 Program Orientation (0 credit): This course orients students to the resources, procedures, electronic operations, and expectations of the program.